About Standing Deer

 Standing Deer headed in the direction of the sound.

-Up and over the boulders and rocks; over the fallen logs and through the brambles and weeds.
-He paused and listened…more bush sounds and breathing too.
-“Oh that’s him alright—he breathes like that when he’s tired.
+Up and over the boulders and rocks, over the fallen logs, and through the brambles and weeds.
+Standing Deer paused and listened…more bush sounds and breathing too.
+“Oh, that’s him alright—he breathes like that when he’s tired.
 This will be great!”

-And then, Standing Deer leapt up into the air, letting out his War Cry; “Ahhhhhhhhhhhhhhh!”
+And then, Standing Deer leaped up into the air, letting out his War Cry; “Ahhhhhhhhhhhhhhh!”

-He landed on the ground, snapping a branch or two and the air was filled with the echo of his war cry and the snapping branches…it sounded as if there was a war going on!
+He landed on the ground, snapping a branch or two; the air filled with the echo of his war cry and snapping branches…it sounded as if there was a war going on!

 He looked at the bush and then he saw something funny!